-Cherie Chauvin is a Senior Associate, primarily supporting Toffler Associates’ defense and national security customers.
+Cherie Chauvin is a Director, primarily supporting Toffler Associates’ defense and national security customers.
 She is a highly qualified project manager and strategic thinker with a successful track record translating scientific evidence into strategic plans and actionable recommendations for national security and defense policy decision-makers faced with complex interdisciplinary challenges.
 Her areas of focus include industrial-organizational psychology, human-systems integration, systems dynamics, behavioral and social sciences in military contexts, ethical and moral implications of military technology, decision making, risk communication, and human performance.
 Prior to joining Toffler Associates, she was the Associate Director of the Naval Studies Board of the National Academies of Sciences, Engineering, and Medicine, a private nonprofit institution, where she led a range of initiatives to provide independent, objective advice on some of the most pressing challenges facing the nation and world.
 Previously, she was an intelligence officer with the Defense Intelligence Agency (DIA), where her work included support for military operations and liaison relationships across Sub-Saharan Africa and in Japan, South Korea, and Mongolia, as well as conducting worldwide human intelligence collection operations (including during deployment to Afghanistan) to answer strategic and tactical military intelligence requirements.
 In recognition of her service, she was awarded the DIA Civilian Expeditionary Medal, the Department of the Army Commander’s Award for Civilian Service, and the Office of the Director of National Intelligence National Meritorious Unit Citation.
 She holds a B.S. in Cognitive Science from the University of California at San Diego, an M.A. in International Relations from the Maxwell School at Syracuse University, and an M.S. in Strategic Intelligence from the National Defense Intelligence College.

 Why did you join Toffler Associates?